alexpeaceca/MatchMaker/README.md

 * Authentication using JWT Authentication tokens

-* Token Hash and Salt
+* Token Hash and Salt Encryption

 * Error Handling in the API and the SPA, Global Exception Errors